dmahon10/lecture-vid-scraper/README.md

-## Web Scraper for Downloading and Compressing Harvard Online Lectures
+## Web Scraper for Downloading Harvard Online Lectures

+(Need HUID Login for the course used in this example.
+Adapt script for your own course.)

 This is for keeping notes on what I learn and decisions I make in building this project.
 Later I will turn this into a more conventional README.